Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 Every service works.
 None of them work the same way.
 The consequences compound:

-The instinct is to write an internal wiki page titled "How to Build a FastAPI Service" and call it a day.
-This doesn't work.
-Documentation decays2.
-Engineers don't read it.
-And even when they do, translating prose into working code introduces drift from day one.
+The usual response is to write an internal wiki page titled "How to Build a FastAPI Service."
+That doesn't work.
+Documentation decays2, and even when engineers read it, translating prose into working code introduces drift on day one.
+You want running code, not running prose.

 3. The Running Example: FastAPI + Async Postgres fastAPI postgres asyncio